Allegations of genocide in the October 7 attacks: United States

 John Kirby, US National Security Council Coordinator for Strategic Communications, accused Hamas of "genocidal intentions against the people of Israel.
 They would like to see it wiped off the map, they said so on purpose.
 And they've said that they're not going to stop.
 What happened on the 7th of October is going to happen again and again and again.
 And what happened on the 7th of October?
 Murder; slaughter of innocent people in their homes or at a music festival.
 That's genocidal intentions."
-President Donald Trump stated that Hamas's acts on 7 October 'was genocide at the highest level'.
+President Donald Trump stated that Hamas's acts on 7 October were 'genocide at the highest level'.

 Israel

 At the UN's European headquarters, Yeela Cytrin, a legal advisor at the Mission of Israel to the UN in Geneva, emphasized: "The attacks by Hamas on October 7 were motivated by a genocidal ideology."

 Legal proceedings

+International Criminal Court

-In November 2023, French diplomat and lawyer François Zimeray, representing the families of nine Israeli victims of the October 7 Hamas attacks, filed a complaint at the International Criminal Court (ICC) accusing Hamas of genocide.
-Zimeray affirmed that he and his legal team had verified the legitimacy of the "genocide" accusation in accordance with the law.
+In November 2023, French diplomat and lawyer François Zimeray, representing the families of nine Israeli victims of the October 7 attacks, filed a complaint at the ICC accusing Hamas of genocide.
 In February 2024, a separate complaint was filed with the ICC by a delegation of family members of Israeli hostages being held in Gaza, accusing Hamas of committing war crimes.

-The head of the legal team, Shelly Yeviv Aini, stated that "these crimes, including genocide, hostage taking, enforced disappearance, torture and sexual violence cannot and should not go unpunished".
+On 20 May 2024, ICC Prosecutor Karim Khan announced that his office had filed applications for arrest warrants for Hamas leaders Yahya Sinwar, Mohammed Deif, and Ismail Haniyeh, as well as Israeli leaders Benjamin Netanyahu and Yoav Gallant, alleging responsibility for war crimes and crimes against humanity.
+All five were charged with the crime of extermination, but not genocide.

+On 21 November 2024, the ICC issued an arrest warrant for Deif.
+The ICC found reasonable grounds to believe that hostage-taking during the 7 October operation was conducted with the aim of negotiating the release of Palestinian prisoners held in Israel, and that war crimes and crimes against humanity were committed during the attacks, including murder, extermination, cruel treatment of civilians, and sexual violence including rape and sexual assault.
+On 26 February 2025, the ICC terminated proceedings against Deif and rendered his arrest warrant without effect following the Prosecution's notification of his death.